rmattila/arXamination/README.md

 ## Ideas for Future Improvements

 - Implement retrieval-augmented generation (RAG) to reduce the number of LLM queries
-- Improve the prompt templates
+- Improve the prompt templates and the set of questions
 - Enable users to process their own (local) PDF files -- i.e., not just arXiv papers
 - Integration with reference managers (e.g., [Zotero](https://www.zotero.org/) and [Mendeley](https://www.mendeley.com/)).
 - Implement support for other LLMs (e.g., OpenAI via API)